-- acidic citrus products/fruit juices (e.g. orange or tomato juice)
+- acidic citrus products/fruit juices (such as orange or tomato juice)

 - fizzy drinks

-- Avoid eating or drinking anything other than water for three hours before going to bed
+- Avoid eating or drinking anything other than water for 3 hours before going to bed.

 - Avoid drinking alcohol, as this can contribute to indigestion.
-In 2016, the Department of Health updated the guidelines for alcohol consumption, and has clarified that no level of alcohol is safe to drink during pregnancy.
-For more information on alcohol during pregnancy, follow this link
+In 2016, the Department of Health updated the guidelines for alcohol consumption and has clarified that no level of alcohol is safe to drink during pregnancy.
+For more information on alcohol during pregnancy read our information.

-If changes to your diet and lifestyle don't work and your indigestion is really bothering you, speak to your GP or midwife.
+If changes to your diet and lifestyle do not work and your indigestion is really bothering you, speak to your GP or midwife.